iterative/dvc.org/static/docs/get-started/example-versioning.md

 intermediate results, etc. It tells Git to ignore the directory and puts it into the DVC cache (of course, it keeps a link to it in the workspace, so you can continue working with it the same way as before).
-Instead, it creates a simple human-readable meta-file that can be considered as a pointer to the cache.
+Instead, it creates a simple human-readable [DVC-file](/doc/user-guide/dvc-file-format) that can be considered as a pointer to the cache.

 Next, we run the training with `python train.py`.
 We picked this example and datasets to be small enough to be run on your machine in a reasonable amount of